kristianpedersen/30-days-of-elm/010-mouse-coordinates/readme.md

+This is day 10 of my [30 day Elm challenge](https://dev.to/kristianpedersen/30-days-of-elm-intro-2lo2)

 Today's useful little piece of knowledge was how to get information from browser events.

 I wanted to get the X and Y position of the mouse pointer, so I found this Stack Overflow answer by O.O.Balance: https://stackoverflow.com/questions/57645824/how-can-i-listen-for-global-mouse-events-in-elm-0-19